felixboet/netlify-cms-widget-colorpicker/README.md

-STILL UNDER CONSTRUCTION
-the code is working but the NPM module is not, follow instructions [here](https://github.com/felixboet/netlify-cms-widget-colorpicker/issues/1#issuecomment-695787569) to import the code directly ... and if someone could help to create the NPM module, it would be awesome, I am new to this.

 # netlify-cms-widget-colorpicker

 A color picker widget for Netlify CMS that supports HEX color codes, alpha channels via RGBA, color names and custom values.